JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-customise-argument-resolution.md

 If you want to customise the entire argument resolution process, you can provide your own [ArgumentResolverService](../../../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolverService.java).
 This can be useful if you only want to support certain argument resolutions or want to have control on how you resolve arguments.
-To support this, you need to provide your own [ArgumentResolverService](../../../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolverService.java) which will stop the construction of the default service.

 ```java
 @Configuration